-Chief Risk Officer (CRO): The CRO is responsible for conducting targeted and random testing of compliance with the Board approved risk management strategy to ensure the Credit Union complies with all policy, legislative and prudential requirements.
-The CRO tests the risk framework and actively supports the Board's risk based culture.
+Chief Risk Officer (CRO): The CRO is responsible for conducting targeted and random testing of the Board approved risk management framework to ensure the Credit Union meets its risk related policy, legislative and prudential requirements in active support of the Board's risk based culture.

-Internal Audit: Internal audit has responsibility for implementing the controls testing and assessment as required by the BAC.
+Internal Audit: Internal audit is responsible for implementing controls testing and assessment as required by the BAC to ensure the Credit Union complies with all policy, legislative and prudential requirements.